erika-e/dotfiles/README.md

 # dotfiles

-Analytics Engineering dotfiles for an M1 Mac
+Analytics engineering dotfiles for an M1 macbook.
+This assumes you want to use VSCode for your development environment.

 ## To set up a brand new M1 Macbook